kuddai/blog/_posts/2018-02-10-aligning-datasets.md

 title: Visualising dataset alignment
 ---

+I want to know how a someone's education level correlates with their income.
+But I don't have that dataset.
+I have datasets relating income to people and people to their eduction, it should be a simple job to align these datasets to find what I am looking for.
+And it is, if you are familiar with matrix operations, some light coding, ...

+***

-The problem is siloed data.
+The problem is siloed (aka distributed aka federated) data.
 For whatever reason, data exists as independent sets.
 This may be due to a few reasons;

 * the data is noisy and therefore aligning them takes effort,
 * aligning the datasets would start to erode privacy,
-* govt agencies don't talk (need MoUs etc etc) ,
+* govt agencies don't talk (need MoUs etc etc),

 but fundamentally, it comes down to the fact that data collection is often distributed and asynchronous.
+So they must be aligned at some point.

 ### Datasets

 Lets start with an example.
 Take the image below, various govt departments have datasets, and what we would really like is the ability to correlate `diagnoses` with other socio-economic factors.
 This could allow us to learn a predictive model to identify people at risk.
-But instead, all we have is the recommend treatment and average mortality rates., see the orange dataset (top left).
+But instead, all we have is the recommend treatment and average mortality rates, see the orange dataset (top left).

 ![]({{site.baseurl}}/images/datasets.png)